madebydna/TestGSWebRuby/README.md

       __OR__

-- Run rake task to point your machine to the dev database (WIP)
+- Run this rake task edit your `database_local.yml` file so that your Rails will use the mysql server on dev instead of localhost:

+  `rake gsweb:use_dev_db`

+  To switch back to using mysql on localhost:

+  `rake gsweb:use_localhost_db`

 ### Coding conventions